5l1v3r1/nfc-card-emulator/README.md

 ## Problems with emulating

+If you've stumbled across this repo by trying to emulate Mifare Classic cards on Android, I'm sorry to tell you that you're out of luck.
+Doesn't work (at least at the time of writing).

 Mifare is a proprietary technology and Mifare Classic doesn't seem to use NDEF messages to hold data.
 We tried gathering the data by reading the blocks inside the sectors on the card, and we do get some data, but we haven't found a way to use this in a meaningful way.